EmployerKit Research

 Reasonable notice obligations

-Employers will need to give reasonable notice of shifts.
-The definition of "reasonable" will be set in secondary legislation, but businesses should expect it to cover at least 48-72 hours.
+Reasonable notice before requiring to work The definition of "reasonable" will be set in secondary legislation, but businesses should expect it to cover at least 48-72 hours.

 Who this affects